-It is clear, that the resulting flow-based parameters do not only reflect formal definitions, but also methods to account for uncertainty or imperfections, e.g., arising from zonal aggregation and required forecasts.
-Further, their specific configuration depends on policy considerations on the desired level of restrictions on commercial cross-border exchange.
-Regulation states a clear goal of achieving higher price convergence \citep{europeancommission_directive_2019}.
-As a result, solely cross zonal tie lines are encouraged to be nominated as \glspl{cne} \citep[p.8]{acer_annual_2018} and the a \gls{minram} of 70\% will be required by 2025.
-This indicates that large trading domains are desirable and that potentially higher cost for congestion management (e.g., real-time redispatch) fall into the responsibility of local \glspl{tso}.
+It is clear, that the resulting flow-based parameters do not only capture formal definitions, but also internalize methods to account for uncertainty and imperfections, e.g., arising from zonal aggregation and forecasts.
+Further, their specific computation significantly depends on \textit{policy} considerations that externally define the desired level of available commercial cross-border exchange.
+For example, regulation states a clear goal of achieving higher price convergence \cite{europeancommission_directive_2019}.
+As a result, only cross zonal tie lines are encouraged to be nominated as \glspl{cne} \cite[p.8]{acer_annual_2018} and a \gls{minram} of 70\% will be required by 2025.
+This indicates that, independent of the actual grid situation, regulation enforces large trading domains and that potentially higher cost for congestion management (e.g., real-time redispatch) fall into the responsibility of local \glspl{tso}.

-In previous academic studies, derivation and application of the flow-based parameters is mostly understood as a strictly formal process.
-Studies generally focus on the formal dimension in their numerical experiments by describing the relation of a specific parametrization policy to a chosen metric, e.g., system cost or welfare, with the goal to provide a better understanding of parameter choices.
-Current literature on flow-based parameter policies in relation to system cost exist for \glspl{gsk} \citep{voswinkel_flowbased_2019}, \glspl{minram} \citep{schonheit_minimum_2021}, commercial exchange and uncertainty in the basecase parametrization \citep{byers_modeling_2020} and selection of \glspl{cnec} \citep{schonheit_fundamental_2021}.
-All contribute to better understanding the relation between the parameters, however comparability remains difficult since it requires similar definitions on how flow-based domains should be used.
+In previous academic studies, derivation and application of the flow-based parameters is mostly understood as a strictly formal process that only captures the physical transmission state and is largely independent of policy considerations.
+These studies generally focus on the formal dimension in their numerical experiments by describing the relation of a specific parametrization policy to a chosen metric, e.g., system cost or welfare, with the goal to provide a better understanding of parameter choices.
+Current literature on flow-based parameter policies in relation to system cost exist for \glspl{gsk} \cite{voswinkel_flowbased_2019}, \glspl{minram} \cite{schonheit_minimum_2021}, commercial exchange and uncertainty in the basecase parametrization \cite{byers_modeling_2020} and selection of \glspl{cnec} \cite{schonheit_fundamental_2021}.
+All contribute to better understanding the relation between the parameters.
+However, comparability remains difficult since it requires similar definitions on how flow-based domains should be used.
 Most studies do not explicitly discuss which overall target the capacity allocation strives for.